“Are You Willing to Relocate?”: Best Answers and Tips to Ace This Interview Question

 • Travel is a key part of the job.

-• There are training programs designed to help you advance your career.
+• There are training programs designed to propel you toward career advancement.

 • The company needs talent in a specific location.